varmais/ultimatejokes/README.md

 -------------------------------------

 ### As a user I want to…
-	* 	Create an account
+	* 	Create an account  - ready
-	* 	Edit my profile
+	* 	Edit my profile  - ready
-	* 	Delete my account
+	* 	Delete my account  -ready
-	* 	Login with credentials
+	* 	Login with credentials  -ready
-	* 	Submit a new joke
+	* 	Submit a new joke -ready
-	* 	View submitted jokes
+	* 	View submitted jokes  -ready
-	* 	Upvote / downvote jokes
+	* 	Upvote / downvote jokes  -ready
-	* 	Edit my jokes
+	* 	Edit my jokes  -ready
-	* 	Delete my jokes
+	* 	Delete my jokes  -ready

 ### As an admin I want to…
 	* 	Create new accounts
-	* 	Edit user accounts
+	* 	Edit user accounts  -ready
-	* 	Delete user accounts
+	* 	Delete user accounts  -ready
-	* 	Edit any jokes
+	* 	Edit any jokes  -ready
-	* 	Delete any jokes
+	* 	Delete any jokes  -ready
-	* 	Submit a new joke
+	* 	Submit a new joke  -ready

 To get some example data, use rake db:seed